-Though this short-time study provides a snapshot of the impact of habitat differences on spider species richness, a long-term investigation spanning all significantly would contribute seasons to understanding seasonal variation in spider diversity.
+Though this short-time study provides a snapshot of the impact of habitat differences on spider species richness, a long-term investigation spanning all seasons would significantly contribute to understanding seasonal variation in spider diversity.
 Also, future studies extending this analysis with additional parameters, especially climate-change aspects, vegetation density, prey availability, prey density, spider species abundance and density across seasons will furnish insights on the impact of multiple environmental variables to the species richness and abundance of spiders.